 For great family dining, try Jesse Camille’s in Naugatuck or find fantastic flavors and kid’s menus at San Marino Restorante Italiano in Waterbury and Market Place Tavern in Litchfield.
 Or find sweets the whole family will love at Denmo’s Dairy & Snack Bar or Arethusa Farm – because who doesn’t love ice cream?

 In Hartford County, there are plenty of spots to get out with the extended family.
-Pick your own produce at Rose’s Berry Farm in South Glastonbury or Clark Farms at Bushy Hill Orchard in Granby, meet farm animals at Ray of Light Farm in East Haddam or Flamig Farm in Simsbury, or buy peanuts and cracker jacks when you see The New Britain Bees or the Yard Goats play ball.
+Pick your own produce at Clark Farms at Bushy Hill Orchard in Granby, meet farm animals at Ray of Light Farm in East Haddam or Flamig Farm in Simsbury, or buy peanuts and cracker jacks when you see The New Britain Bees or the Yard Goats play ball.

 Another great way to connect all three generations is to make discoveries together at spots like the New England Air Museum in Windsor Locks or the Connecticut Trolley Museum in East Windsor.
-Or perhaps you’ll solve interactive puzzles together at escape rooms such as Adventure Rooms in Middletown or Team vs. Time in Berlin.
+Or perhaps you’ll solve interactive puzzles together at escape rooms such as Team vs. Time in Berlin.

 Greater New Haven

 Enjoy enough room for the whole family when you stay in The Homewood Suites by Hilton in Wallingford or get the comfort you’ll appreciate and an indoor pool for the kids at SpringHill Suites by Marriott in Milford.
 For a shoreline escape, breathtaking sunrises, and plenty of family-friendly amenities, try the Madison Beach Hotel.
 Staying extra long?
 Book a comfortable stay at the New Haven Village Suites and enjoy the conveniences of a hotel with the comforts of home.